rapidsai/raft/docs/source/raft_ann_benchmarks.md

 (base) root@00b068fbb862:/home/rapids#
 ```

-Additionally, the containers could be run in dettached form without any issue.
+Additionally, the containers could be run in dettached mode without any issue.

-For details on how to use the python package from the command line, see the [corresponding section](#python-package-usage).
+See the [python package usage](#python-package-usage) for more details on how to use the python package.

 ### Conda